Save Extra Cost & Increase Your ROI Buy Now

 Fig: Iterative Model

-3. Agile Development model
+3. Agile Development Model

-Brief Explanation of How Agile Development model Works:
+Brief Explanation of How Agile Development Model Works:

 In the agile development model, the application development process will continuously operate the "planning", "learning", "development", "improvement", and "deployment" together.
 In short, both the development and testing processes will have to work simultaneously.

 The agile development model is considered one of the most uncomplicated and effective software development processes that assist in constructing a business's intended vision into reality.
+However, the Agile model has some limitations but is also very popular in the software industry.

-Which Type Of software Development Project Is Appropriate For the Agile Development model:
+Which Type Of Software Development Project Is Appropriate For the Agile Development Model:

 • Team collaboration and discussion about programs and tool